Cybersecurity compliance for small businesses

 Standard

-Dedicated compliance manager
+Dedicated security manager

-30-min monthly check-in call
+Monthly check-in call

 Vendor risk assessments